GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-expr.rst

-    The first declaration assigns the value of the annotated expression ``1 : uint 8`` the name ``x``, the second says that the name ``y`` ought to have the type ``uint 8`` - in other words, this latter form is what we mean by annotating the type of a top-level declaration.
+    The first declaration assigns the value of the annotated expression ``1 : uint 8`` the name ``x``, the second says that the name ``y`` ought to have the type ``uint 8``; in other words, this latter form is what we mean by annotating the type of a top-level declaration.

-    If a declaration has parameters, they may have their types annotated - in this case, we surround the parameter and its type with parentheses, like
+    If a declaration has parameters, they may have their types annotated.
+In this case, we surround the parameter and its type with parentheses:
-    so:

     .. code-block:: DaeDaLus